TS22082/coffee-logs-react/README.md

 ### Description:

 A web app to keep track of coffee roasts.
-Users can use markdown to create, edit and delete coffee "logs" using markdown for text formatting.
+Users can create, edit and delete coffee "logs" using markdown for text formatting.

 <br>